Phangzs/variable-ngram-predictor/README.md

 A next-word predictor based on variable n-gram contexts.

 # Data
-I used [AllenAI's c4 dataset on HuggingFace]([url](https://huggingface.co/datasets/allenai/c4/tree/main)) to train the model.
+I used [AllenAI's c4 dataset on HuggingFace](https://huggingface.co/datasets/allenai/c4/tree/main) to train the model.
 The code supports multiple files, but on a laptop 1 json file takes enough time to train.

-Specifically, here is the download link to the file I used to train the model: [https://huggingface.co/datasets/allenai/c4/blob/main/en/c4-train.00000-of-01024.json.gz]([url](https://huggingface.co/datasets/allenai/c4/blob/main/en/c4-train.00000-of-01024.json.gz))
+Specifically, here is the download link to the file I used to train the model: <br /> [https://huggingface.co/datasets/allenai/c4/blob/main/en/c4-train.00000-of-01024.json.gz](https://huggingface.co/datasets/allenai/c4/blob/main/en/c4-train.00000-of-01024.json.gz)

 # Methods
 Instead of using unigrams or bigrams, the code finds the _best_ n-gram in order to predict the next single word.
 This is done by computing the entropy of the probability distribution of an n-gram and using a scoring algorithm to favor more predictable contexts with strong candidates for the next word.